 In addition, Colorado Law students may apply to attend any ABA-accredited study abroad program or may work with the Dean's Office to design a custom study abroad program tailored to their specific interests.
-We enthusiastically encourage students to study abroad and are flexible within our rules to make that possible; however, there are special benefits, such as smooth credit transfer, to the programs Colorado Law sponsors.
 For further information regarding credit transfers and other curricular concerns, please contact Colorado Law's Director of International Programs, Mr. Jimmy Ilseng, at: email@example.com.

-Bucerius Exchange Program in International and Comparative Business Law in Hamburg, Germany
+Bucerius Law School Exchange Program in Hamburg, Germany

-The Bucerius Exchange Program in International and Comparative Business Law is a fall-semester program available to law students from nearly 30 countries worldwide who have completed two years of law school and wish to broaden and extend their understanding of the forces shaping international business law.
-Students gain insights into the day-to-day practice of international commercial law from experienced professionals working in the field, and they do so in the company of students from around the globe.
+The Bucerius Exchange Program is a fall-semester program available to law students from nearly 30 countries worldwide who have completed two years of law school and wish to broaden and extend their understanding of the forces shaping international, comparative, and domestic law.
+Program participants work closely with academics and experienced practitioners to gain insight into legal practice and explore current topics within German, European and transnational frameworks.

-The minimum course load is 4 credits per session and 8 credits during the program.
-The course credit system is based on the guidelines of the ABA.
+Generally, Colorado Law exchange students can anticipate the completion of 14-15 Colorado Law credits at Bucerius, as Bucerius' course credit system is based on ABA guideline.
 Students may select as many courses as they want but should consult with Colorado Law regarding the transfer of credits and any additional course load requirements.
 The acceptance of credit for any course in the program is subject to determination by Colorado Law.

 JD/LLB with the University of Alberta Faculty of Law in Edmonton, Canada